Things to know before you switch

 - A bottle brush

-- If formula feeding, a suitable infant formula
+- If formula feeding, a suitable infant formula of your preference.

 - Bibs or muslin squares